There are boatloads of great DJI Mavic Pro accessories, but some are way more useful and important than others.

 If you want even more options and info, check out my detailed post on the topic.

-That is why one of the first investments I made, aside from a bigger SD card to store all my video, was to get a few more spare batteries.
+That is why one of the first mavic pro accessories I bought, aside from a bigger SD card to store all my video, was to get a few more spare batteries.
 This made sure I could head out on a long trip, or far from my car (with no charging ability) and still fly my drone for as long as I needed.

 That is why I recommend at least 2 spare batteries as well as lots of options to charge them on the go (more on that below).

-It pays to have at least one spare battery for your Mavic Pro, because 26 minutes flight time is never enough, right?
+It pays to have at least one spare battery for your Mavic Pro, because 27 minutes intelligent flight time is never enough, right?

-That is why I recommend you have at least one of the following: a sequential charger, a fast one if you can.
+That is why I recommend you have at least one of the following accessories: a sequential charger, a fast one if you can.
 That way you can put all the batteries in, and know when you come back, they are ALL charged.

 Sometimes even better, if it's made right, is a parallel charger.
 So you can charge many batteries at once and save some time.